SorenKarst/longread_umi/README.md

 ## Installation

+### Requirements
+1. Tested on Ubuntu 14.04 (Yeah, we know...)
+2. Dependencies: See scripts/dependencies.sh

 ### Clone from github
 1. Go to desired installation directory, open a terminal and run commands:
 2. git clone https://github.com/SorenKarst/longread-UMI-pipeline